pinnacle-works/SuperBot-SDK-for-iOS/README.md

 $ gem install cocoapods
 ```

-To integrate the Customerly SDK into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate the SuperBot SDK into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby